chappersa/CaLLM/README.md

 ###

-<p align="left">This is the implementation of my CS4098 Minor Software Project that provides the server and a Word Press plug-in front-end for a climate conscious chat bot that can be given specialised knowledge by adding to the information repository it is using to answer questions in an informed way. <br>It uses ggerganov's llama.cpp quantised model as the LLM and the Retrieval Augmented Generation (RAG) technique to provide context specific information.
-Langchain, Hugging Face and Pinecone are used to build the RAG chain. </br> </p>
+<p align="left">This is the implementation of my CS4098 Minor Software Project that provides the server and a Word Press plug-in front-end for a climate conscious chat bot that can be given specialised knowledge by adding to the information repository it is using to answer questions in an informed way. <br><br>It uses ggerganov's llama.cpp quantised model as the LLM and the Retrieval Augmented Generation (RAG) technique to provide context specific information.
+Langchain, Hugging Face and Pinecone are used to build the RAG chain. <br><br> For an example of the plug-in in use, check out: https://bmr.openvirtualworlds.org/home/discover-the-marine-reserve/callm/ </p>

 ###